nv-legate/cunumeric/22.03/_sources/CONTRIBUTING.md.txt

 ## Code Formatting Requirements

 CuNumeric has a set of coding standards that are expected from all the code merged into the project.
 The coding standards are defined by the set of tools we use to format our code.
 We use the [pre-commit](https://pre-commit.com/) framework to run our formatting tools.
-Our specific setup of pre-commit is defined in [.pre-commit-config.yaml](.pre-commit-config.yaml).
 The easiest way to meet the coding standards is to simply use the pre-commit framework to run all the checks for you.
 Please visit the [pre-commit project page](https://pre-commit.com/) for pre-commit installation and usage instructions.
 Once pre-commit is installed in the cuNumeric repo, all the checks and formatting will be run on every commit, but one can also run the checks explicitly as detailed in pre-commit documentation.

 We hope that the automation of our formatting checks will make it easy to comply with our coding standards.
 If you encounter problems with code formatting, however, please let us know in a comment on your PR, and we will do our best to help.